 Now that we have everyone in the organization engaged and participating in the change, it's time to start getting to work.
 The Pilot is a special case of the Expedition One to Basecamp One pattern.
 It involves getting a subset of the organization-a single Expedition-to a stable, reliable, and predictable state.
-They need to be a beacon to the rest of the organization for how the Transformation may proceed.
-They need to be our first reference implementation.
-In addition to being the first to go, much of the Transformation planning will be finalized as it is exercised on conjunction with actually doing the work.
+It needs to be a beacon to the rest of the organization for how the Transformation may proceed.
+It needs to be our first reference implementation.
+In addition to being the first to go, much of the Transformation planning will be finalized as the Expedition is exercised in conjunction with actually doing the work.
 Everything we need to do for the rest of the organization will be immortalized in a document called the Transformation Playbook.